 With the FTSE 100 having experienced a decade-long bull market, many investors may feel that now is not the right time to buy large-cap shares.
 After all, a bull run often leads to high valuations that offer modest margins of safety.

 However, the FTSE 100 appears to offer a number of stocks that could produce high returns in the long run.
 In some cases they offer low valuations, while in others their growth prospects may lead to rising shareholder payouts.

-With that in mind, here are two FTSE 100 dividend shares that could be worth buying right now.
-They could improve your prospects of beating the State Pension through obtaining a growing passive income.
+With that in mind, here are two FTSE 100 shares that could offer investment appeal.
+They could improve your financial prospects and help you to retire early.

 - Top shares for 2019

-Peter Stephens owns shares of Aviva.
-The Motley Fool UK has recommended DS Smith.
+Peter Stephens owns shares of SSE.
+The Motley Fool UK has no position in any of the shares mentioned.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2019